Steve Clevenger

-Steven Scott Clevenger (born April 5, 1986) is a former American professional baseball catcher.
-He has played in Major League Baseball (MLB) for the Chicago Cubs, Baltimore Orioles, and Seattle Mariners.
+Steven Scott Clevenger (born April 5, 1986) is an American former professional baseball catcher.
+He played in Major League Baseball (MLB) for the Chicago Cubs, Baltimore Orioles, and Seattle Mariners.

 Early life

 Clevenger was raised in Glen Burnie, Maryland, attended Overlook Elementary and graduated from Mount Saint Joseph High School in 2004.
 He was the starting shortstop on the school's varsity baseball team which won the Maryland Interscholastic Athletic Association (MIAA) A conference championship in his senior year.

 He hit .347 as a first-team All-Southland Conference shortstop in his only year at Southeastern Louisiana University in 2005.
 After transferring to Chipola College, he led the Indians with a .395 batting average and 77 hits.

 Professional career

 Draft and minor leagues

 He was selected by the Chicago Cubs in the seventh round (209th overall) of the 2006 MLB Draft.
 After signing with the Cubs on June 14, he began his professional career as the starting second baseman with the Boise Hawks.
 He started making the transition to catcher the following season after Hawks manager Steve McFarland convinced him that a left-handed batter at the position had a better chance of a faster promotion to the majors.

 During the 2011 season Clevenger played for the Tennessee Smokies where he batted .295 and hit 5 home runs.
 He also played for the Iowa Cubs where in 86 at bats he batted .407 and hit 3 home runs.